 Step 1: First things first – you need to have a Facebook business page

-It may sound silly for the experienced but for beginners to social media this may be something new: A personal Facebook page is different from a business page.
+It may sound silly for the experienced, but for beginners to social media, this may be something new: A personal Facebook page is different from a business page.

 Step 2: Optimize your Facebook business page

-People you have as friends on your personal page are likely to ‘like’ and ‘share’ the post from your business page and this will increase the number of people that will see the post and possibly the number of likes and visits to your website.
+People you have as friends on your personal page are more likely to ‘like’ and ‘interact’ with the post shared from your business page, which will increase your posts’ engagement.

 Step 4: Add the Facebook Like box on your website

 This is again, social media marketing 101, but you need to have the Facebook-like box on your website for 3 reasons:

 #1 – It’s a way to associate your website with the Facebook business page.
 In other words, it is a way to ‘tell’ search engines that this is your official Facebook business page.

 #2 – When you get a lot of fans, this is something you should be proud of and something to show to your users (as explained above, this means popularity, trust, and social proof).

 #3 – It’s a good way to grow your fan base organically.
 Your readers can follow your website by clicking the LIKE button without going to Facebook.

 Hint: Position the LIKE box above the fold (on the sidebar) for optimum results.